jgcoliveira/ECommerce--Sales-Business-Review/README.md

 We will answer the different business requests by looking at the Power BI graphics

-Overview - Comparing to the previous year Q2, Q2 2018 had a significant increase on overall sales, but just a (inserir valor) increase compared to the previous Q1.
+Overview - Comparing to the previous year Q2, Q2 2018 had a significant increase on overall sales, but just a (INSERIR VALOR) increase compared to the previous Q1.

 State - A sales manager can choose its designated area, see the monthly sales evolution, find which Product Categories have sold the most, and in which state are the orders located.